 During the hot weather, UV rays are high; you need to take action to protect your horse's skin and prevent any sunburn and skin damage.

-To help prevent damage caused by UV rays use a fly mask that has a high UV ray protection rate to protect your horse's eyes, ears and muzzle area.
+To help prevent damage caused by UV rays, use a fly mask with a high UV ray protection rate to protect your horse's eyes, ears and muzzle area.

-If your horse has pink skin, make sure you use a high factor sun cream to help prevent sunburn at sensitive areas like the nose, ankles, ears and around his bum.
+If your horse has pink skin, make sure you use a high factor sun cream to help prevent sunburn on sensitive areas like the nose, ears, ankles and any other exposed areas.